torokernel/torokernel/tests/networking/README.md

 ./TestNetworking.sh
 ```
 ## Server Test connection
-The Server Test creates a sockets that listens in the guest and waits a connection from the host.
-The app in the host sends chunks with different seizes to the server and the server sends it back to the app.
-The tests fail in the app if the connection is broken or the data has been corrupted during the retransmission.
-To launch the test, first modify `TestNetworking.sh` by adding `server` to the append command:
+The Server Test creates a socket that listens in the guest and waits a connection from the host.
+The app in the host sends chunks with different sizes to the server and the server sends them back to the app.
+The test fails in the app if the connection is broken or the data has been corrupted during the retransmission.
+To launch the test, modify `TestNetworking.sh` by adding `server` to the append command:
 ```bash
 -append virtiovsocket,server
 ```